Skip to main content

 Losses

 You may make a loss in your final tax year of trading.
-There are special rules about using losses made when you cease self-employment.
+There are special rules about how to get tax relief for losses made when you cease self-employment.
 We cover these on our Trading losses page.

 Tax and National insurance

-You will need to pay any tax and National Insurance contributions (NIC) on your profits for the tax year you stop trading.
-If you pay voluntary Class 2 NIC then you will only pay it for the weeks you are self-employed therefore it is important that you accurately complete the box on your tax return which asks for the final date of trading.
+You will need to pay any tax and National Insurance contributions on your profits for the tax year you stop trading.
+If you pay voluntary Class 2 National Insurance contributions then you will only pay it for the weeks you are self-employed therefore it is important that you accurately complete the box on your tax return which asks for the final date of trading.

-If you have stopped your self-employment because of financial problems and you are unable to pay any outstanding tax and NIC, you should contact HMRC as soon as possible.
-There is more information on our page Tax problems and debt.
+If you have stopped your self-employment because of financial problems and you are unable to pay any outstanding tax and National Insurance contributions, you should contact HMRC as soon as possible.
+There is more information on our page Tax problems and debt

 Business records

-If you don’t prepare your final accounts using the accruals basis then it is possible that not all your trading income and expenses relating to the final period of trading are included in your final accounts.
-Any income you receive after you have stopped self-employment is known as post cessation income, and any expenses you have to pay after you have stopped self-employment are known as post cessation expenses.
+If you don’t prepare your final accounts using traditional accounting (accruals basis) then it is possible that not all your trading income and expenses relating to the final period of trading are included in your final accounts.
+Any trading income you receive after you have stopped self-employment is known as post cessation income, and any business expenses you have to pay after you have stopped self-employment are known as post cessation expenses.

 Income

-If you receive post cessation income that hasn’t been included in your tax return for your final tax year of trading (for example you did not use the accruals basis to prepare the final accounts) then it is treated as trading income.
-This should be included as ‘Other taxable income’ on the self assessment tax return.
-Post cessation income can be reduced by any post-cessation expenses which have not been accounted for.
+If you receive post cessation income that hasn’t been included in your tax return for your final tax year of trading (for example you did not use traditional accounting (accruals basis) to prepare the final accounts) then it is treated as trading income.
+This should be included as ‘Other taxable income’ on your tax return.
+Post cessation income can be reduced by any post cessation expenses which have not been accounted for.

 For more information on this election see GOV.UK.